ayish1998/ThreadSeed/README.md

-# 🧵 StoryWeave
+# 🧵 ThreadSeed

 **Collaborative storytelling that brings Reddit communities together**

-StoryWeave transforms any subreddit into a collaborative storytelling engine where users contribute one sentence at a time to build epic narratives together.
+ThreadSeed transforms any subreddit into a collaborative storytelling engine where users contribute one sentence at a time to build epic narratives together.
 With community voting and branching storylines, it creates unique content that belongs to the entire community.

 ## 🎯 Hackathon Categories